Stephen Smoot wrote this review of Stephen Harper’s 2019 book: First Vision: Memories and Mormon Origins

 Stephen Jones is Real provides his insights:

-Jeff at Latter-day Saints Q & A shares this insight:
+Jeff at Latter-day Saints Q & A shares this presentation:

 Richard Lloyd Anderson, Harvard-trained attorney and Berkeley PhD shares his insight.
 BYU devotional given in 1983: